meltwater/jugri/README.md

 # JUGRI
 The JUpyter-GRemlin Interface.
-Gremlinpython package is easy to use to create queries against any property graph that supports the Tinkerpop interface.
+The Gremlinpython package is easy to use to create queries against any property graph that supports the Tinkerpop interface.
 However, parsing the gremlin results is more complex